 Additionally, other seasonal factors like excessive heat, & freezing temperatures have led to further assumptions that albino redwoods may not have adequate coping mechanisms for extreme weather conditions.

 Pictures of a basal albino redwood in the natural range.
-The photo on the left was taken in June 2012 while the one on the right was taken June 2018.
+The photo on the left was taken in June 2012 while the one on the right was taken in June 2018.
 Notice how the albino redwood almost appears dead in 2012, only to return to a more vigorous state in 2018.
 Some may attribute this to the drought that was experienced between 2011-2016.
 If this is true, why do surrounding green shoots appear unaffected in both the 2012 & 2018 pictures?

 If these reasons aren’t enough to show albino redwoods are at a real disadvantage, other factors such as fungal pathogens, insect damage, vandalism, and animal browsing can further add to the demise of these trees.
-Sudden oak death which has made headlines in the last couple decades produces minor dieback on both green and white foliage.
+Sudden oak death which has made headlines in the last couple of decades produces minor dieback on both green and white foliage.
 Various insects such as thrips and mites which are common in redwood forests attack redwood needles and discolor foliage.
 Vistors at times take albino foliage as souvenirs also adding to further losses.
 Deer which have been known at times to rub their antlers on young trees during the fall rut also contribute to additional damage.
 The culmination of these external causes doesn’t appear to add up to a cyclical pattern of dieback seen in albino redwoods, but can further contribute to their destruction.

 With the culmination of the above, albino redwoods are indeed in a precarious position and must find a balance to survive.
 These disadvantages alone, make researchers question how these anomalies of nature can survive in an environment where the deck seems stacked against them.
 But are albino redwoods truly fragile mutations or robust warriors?
-Some may indeed exhibit poor stomatal control, but are they really at the mercy of the weather or is there another factor at play pointing to albino redwood mortality?
-What advantages do healthy appearing albino redwoods have over their counterparts and what can their life cycles tell us about the overall health of the redwood forests?
+Some may indeed exhibit poor stomatal control, but are they really at the mercy of the weather, or is there another factor at play pointing to albino redwood mortality?
+What advantages do healthy-appearing albino redwoods have over their counterparts and what can their life cycles tell us about the overall health of the redwood forests?
 These questions may seem daunting as if one was to begin tackling a 10,000-piece jigsaw puzzle.
-It seems current research is only now starting to place together the outer edges of the mystery.
+It seems current research is only now starting to piece together the outer edges of the mystery.

 Cotati Tree Chimeric Albino redwood illustrating various mosaic patterns seen within these mutations.